Types and Operations

 This truncating, or rounding down, is also called flooring

-(hence "floor divisions", in fact).
+(hence "floor division" from earlier, in fact).

 It can also be deliberately done with math.floor()